tobysmith568/license-cop/apps/website/src/pages/docs.md

 - The name of a public github repository (prefixed with `github:`) that contains a license-cop config file.
 This currently only supports config files called exactly `.licenses.json`.
   `github:tobysmith568/license-cop-config`

 - A URL to a license-cop config file.
-Currently this only supports json config files.
+Currently this only supports json-like config files.
   `https://raw.githubusercontent.com/tobysmith568/license-cop-config/main/license-cop.json`

 :::caution